 ‘You can become the man you were supposed to be.
 You can become a warrior.’

 That’s the promise made to Ferdiad, Fili to Dalriada and known as the Snake.
-But Ferdiad, in a confrontation with Corwynal, has lost a hand.
-Nevertheless he’s determined to destroy Corwynal as an equal, even if it means facing the demons of his past.
+Ferdiad, to avenge an old wrong, is determined to destroy Corwynal as an equal, even if it means facing the demons of his past.
 Corwynal, meanwhile, has his own problems.
 Trystan has begun an affair with Yseult, now married to Trystan’s uncle, Marc of Galloway.
 Powerless to stop it, Corwynal is forced to watch the affair get out of hand.
-In the end he, Brangianne and the two lovers have to flee to the one place Corwynal doesn’t want to go – Atholl in Caledonia, where he knows he’ll face the Druid council to answer for for an old crime.
+In the end he, Brangianne and the two lovers have to flee to the one place Corwynal doesn’t want to go – Atholl in Caledonia, where he knows he’ll face the Druid council to answer for an old crime.
 Will he survive not only the druids’ sentence but Ferdiad’s long-planned revenge?
 And can he and Brangianne prevent Trystan and Yseult’s affair from turning into tragedy?

 Read more about The Serpent in Spring.